dcarrillo/gprmon/README.md

 # Github pull requests monitor

-A WIP **non-production ready** minimal script to monitor github pull requests, when a user is added as reviewer of one or more PR on one of more repositories, an icon on the system tray changes its color.
+A WIP **non-production ready** minimal script to monitor Github pull requests.
+When a user is added as a reviewer of one or more PR on one or more repositories, an icon on the system tray changes its color.

 ## Configuration

-### Auth
+### Authentication

-Create an oauth [token](https://github.com/settings/tokens) with the following permissions:
+Create an Oauth [token](https://github.com/settings/tokens) with the following permissions:

 - `repo` (Full control of private repositories )